 Stem modifications, either aboveground, underground, or aerial, enable plants to survive in particular habitats and environments.

-Types of Root Systems and Root Growth and Anatomy
+Types of Root Systems

 The root tip has three main zones: a zone of cell division, a zone of elongation, and a zone of maturation.

 Plants have a wide variety of roots for functions as diverse as structural support, food storage, and parasitism.

 Most leaves have similar essential structures, but differ in venation patterns and leaf arrangement (or phyllotaxy).

 Leaves may be categorized as simple or compound, depending on how their blade (or lamina) is divided.